Golden Rainbow (TV series): Plot

 Adopted and raised by the same father, seven orphans grew up together as a family in a town near the ocean.
-With the bond between them even stronger than that of blood-related siblings, they experience hardships together and struggle to succeed in the marine products industry.
-It mainly revolves around a girl who was kept away from her mother by her father's mother.
-The mother asks her long time friend to steal her back.
-So he did.
-He got caught and went to prison for 6 years.
-The girl is back with the grandmother but 6 years later at an amusement park, she is kidnapped.
-She later on escapes and finds home with a boy and his grandmother.
-The grandmother later on dies and the longtime friend that stole her back the first time finds them trying to steal fish but keeps them as his own kids.
-He adds on 5 more kids later after them.
+With the bond between them even stronger than that of blood-related siblings, they experience hardships together, and struggle to succeed in the marine products industry.

+The story mainly revolves around a girl who was kept away from her mother by her paternal grandmother.
+The mother asks her longtime friend to steal her back, and so he does.
+However, he gets caught and sent to prison for 6 years.
+Meanwhile, the girl is back with her grandmother, but 6 years later, at an amusement park, she is kidnapped.
+She later on escapes and finds a home with a boy and his grandmother.
+The grandmother dies, and the longtime friend that stole her back the first time finds the girl and the boy trying to steal fish.
+He keeps them as his own kids, and adds 5 more kids after them later on.